amrithub/T1A3/README.md

 Deployment platform: Github
 Subresource Integrity hash: sha-512
 ## **Future Extensions:**
-Adding an collapsable menu bar when screen goes small Designing personal logo for branding
+More responsive design regarding mobile and pads.
-More Images
+Use of colors more professionally.
-Learn grid and create more meaningful design
+Apply SCSS and SASS.